uvalib/monorepo/apps/collection-space-proxy/AUTH_FIX_NOTES.md

 ### After Deployment

 Monitor logs for:
-- "Cleared stale session cookies before login" (confirms cookie clearing is working)
+- "Cleared stale cookies and forwarding X new cookie(s) to client" (confirms fix is working)
-- Any decrease in authentication errors
+- Any decrease in authentication and search errors
 - Cookie state in verbose logs (VERBOSITY=2)

 ## Environment Variables